natalieagus/50002-2022/_notes/7_turingmachine.md

 ## Summary: The Computer Science Revolution

-Imagine the hassle and inconvenience if we need to build a different physical machine $T_M$ each time we need to compute a new function $f_M$.
+Imagine the hassle and inconvenience if we need to build a different physical machine $$T_M$$ each time we need to compute a new function $$f_M$$.

 For example, suppose we want to make a **physical machine** that can perform **sorting** where it receives an array of integer as an input.

 We probably need other "simpler" (physical) machines that can perform comparison, addition, shifting, etc because all these parts are required to do the former tasks.
 This is very complex to do as we have many things to consider:
 * How do we connect these machines together?
 Do we solder thousands of wires manually?
 * How big or heavy, or costly is this final machine going to be?
-* If we need to add or compare $N$ terms together, how many "adder" machines do we need?
+* If we need to add or compare $$N$$ terms together, how many "adder" machines do we need?
 Can we reuse them?
-Or do we order $N$ duplicates of these physical adder machine?
+Or do we order $$N$$ duplicates of these physical adder machine?

 In order to be efficient, we need to replace each of these hardwares with a *coded description* of that piece of hardware (i.e: a software), then its easy to cut, change, mix, and modify them around.
 Writing a merge-sort algorithm is so much easier (instead of building a physical machine that can perform sorting).
 Also, programs can easily receive another program as input and output other programs.